SupremeCommanderMaps/survival_horde_ee/README.md

 ## New in Entropy Edition

+### Version 20

+Released on 2019-10-29

+* Fixed timing of air waves when the spawn delay option is used

 ### Version 19

 Released on 2019-10-29

-* Increased spawn delay no longer causes the game to end prematurely
+* Fixed premature game end when the spawn delay option is used

 ### Version 18